- Programs of Study

 A readmitted student is one who has previously attended Delaware Technical Community College, and has not attended for six or more consecutive terms, including summer sessions (two calendar years), who has been readmitted to the College.

 Registration is the period of time set aside each semester during which students select and enroll in courses for the following semester(s).
-Students are encouraged to meet with their assigned academic advisor as early as possible after admission, but must meet with their academic advisor to develop their individual Student Educational Plan prior to second semester enrollment.
+Students are encouraged to meet with their assigned program advisor as early as possible after admission, but must meet with their program advisor to develop their individual Student Educational Plan prior to second semester enrollment.
 Students may obtain walk-in assistance from campus advisement centers.
 Students must have the signature of both the advisor and department chairperson to register for more than 21 credits per semester.
 Students are encouraged to register as early as possible to ensure course availability.
-Students may register in-person or via the College's website at www.dtcc.edu/reg.
+Students may register in-person or via the College's website at www.dtcc.edu/register.

 Scholarships are money awarded to qualified students and do not have to be repaid.